Sahla21-mch/python-basics/README.md

 # python-basics
-hi everyone!! trying to understand the basics and syntax in oython
+Hi everyone!! trying to understand the basics and syntax in oython